 Participants in the European Civilization in Paris program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the French language class.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

 Quarter tuition: as set by the Bursar’s Office

 Paris Civ in English program fee: $5,200

 Out-of-pocket expenses include: